 “We run disruption reports to identify any employees who could be impacted by the switch to edHEALTH,” said Cindy Bartelson.
 “In general, we don’t see provider disruptions and there sometimes are prescription drug tier changes.
 We send customized communications to any affected employees and open enrollment communications templates to the HR staff to make it easy to communicate with their employees about the change.”

 Collaboration and Team Spirit Advantages

 Member institution HR staff report high satisfaction with the multiple collaboration opportunities and becoming a more valuable resource for their institution.
-“The multiple edHEALTH strategic venues have allowed us to learn about best practices at other institutions and to share our approach during this unprecedented time,” said Marymichele Delaney, Assistant Vice President for Human Resources at Lasell University.
+“The multiple edHEALTH strategic venues have allowed us to learn about best practices at other institutions and to share our approach during this unprecedented time,” said Marymichele Delaney, Former Assistant Vice President for Human Resources at Lasell University.